Behaviour Change Hackathon

 Health for Thought worked with Halo Health Asia to increase healthy eating among children of low-income households.
 The team came in third place on Pitch Day.
 They proposed a three-phase project to showcase the cooking habits of caregivers in Aljunied GRC.
+Click here to read the team’s project report (links to Google Docs).
 The team has handed over their proposal to Halo Health Asia, who are currently in talks with potential partners to implement the proposal.

 Maid for More worked with HOME: Humanitarian Organization for Migration Economics on the treatment of migrant domestic workers (MDWs).
 The team came in second place and received the People’s Choice Award on Pitch Day.
 They proposed a #IAmMyHelpers___ (e.g. Friend) social media campaign followed by school education and outreach to encourage youth to build relationships with their MDWs.

 Session 1: Our hackathon got off to a successful start on 22 June 2019 at the Singapore Sustainability Academy!
 Teams met each other and their partners for the first time, learned about the definition of behaviour, stages of behaviour change and how to identify and analyse problems.
 They also received the first of their weekly missions: identify and analyse their problem statement that they will be working on for the remainder of the hackathon!

 Session 2: In the second session, WISE shared about the RANAS model of behaviour change, which categorises behavioural determinants to risks, attitudes, norms, abilities and self-regulation.
 The teams’ mission for the week was to select the behaviour that they aim to target in order to address the problem statement they were working on.